rothsandro/eleventy-notes/Templating/Queries.md

 {{ collections.notes | query(myQuery) }}
 ```

-## Query Properties

-### Filtering
+## Filtering

 The `filter` property allows you to filter the data collection.
-The `filter` property is an array of filter rows.
-Each filter row is an array with three elements: the property to filter on, the operator and the value of the operator.
+It's an array of filter rows, where each row is an array with three elements: the property, the operator, and the value.

 ```yml
 myQuery: